Alexh1972/Rizzder-Web-Server/README.md

 * The backend part of the application was written in Python, using the Django framework.
 * The python version required to run the application is Python 3.13.1.
+* As for the main IDE, we used PyCharm.
+* Occasionally, for small fixes we used the Github integrated editor.
 * For the frontend, we decided to use HTML, CSS and Javascript.
 * The database management system we used is SQLite.
+* For the meet feature, we used various filtering algorithms involving SQL subqueries and joins.
 * The authentication system for our application is based on simple-jwt.
 * The token will be stored in the cookie.
 * Since we want our users to feel safe, we are using HTTPS and not HTTP.